Horsey4/HorseyLib/README.md

-stepPosition | Vector3 | How much the bolt is moved each step tightness | int | The current tightness of the bolt steps | int | The total steps the bolt has canUseRatchet | bool | If the ratched works for this bolt or not
+stepPosition | Vector3 | How much the bolt is moved each step tightness | int | The current tightness of the bolt steps | int | The total steps the bolt has canUseRatchet | bool | If the ratchet works for this bolt or not

 Remarks:
 - The bolt is assumed to be fully in when set up and backed out to the set tightness
 - The bolt material is applied automatically and isn't needed in the assets
+- Both delegates have an `int tightness` parameter

 <br>